zoe-codez/home-assistant.io/source/_integrations/reolink.markdown

 1. One way to show the camera in the dashboard is by using the picture glance card.
 2. For example, you can place arrow buttons on the card to [control the camera](/dashboards/picture-glance/#creating-a-card-to-control-the-camera).

+## Known limitations

+- 2-way audio or Text-to-speech is not available in the Reolink Home Assistant integration.
+- The 4K camera streams are H265 encoded, support for playing H265 encoding in browsers (Chrome/Firefox/Edge/Safari etc.) is still very limited, therefore the 4K clear stream may not play in all browsers or on all phones in the Home Assistant Companion app.
+By default only the lower resolution Fluent camera entity is enabled in Home Assistant.
+This Fluent stream is H264 encoded and will play on any browser or phone.

 ## Troubleshooting

 ### Can’t setup the integration